nekova/metainvestigator/README.md

 MetaInvestigator
 =============

-MetaInvestigator is a library for web scraping.
+MetaInvestigator is a library for web scraping, inspired by [MetaInspector](https://github.com/jaimeiniesta/metainspector).

 You can get its title, links, images, charset, description, keywords, meta tags...etc